Sri Lanka holds rates steady, sees rosy inflation, growth outlook

-COLOMBO :Sri Lanka's central bank kept interest rates unchanged on Friday in line with expectations, citing domestic and global uncertainties, but said inflation was likely to remain low and growth was doing better than initially expected.
+COLOMBO :Sri Lanka's central bank kept interest rates unchanged on Friday in line with expectations, citing domestic and global uncertainties, but said inflation was likely to remain low and the economy was doing much better than initially expected.

 The Central Bank of Sri Lanka (CBSL) kept the Standing Deposit Facility Rate at 8.25 per cent and the Standing Lending Facility Rate at 9.25 per cent.
 The decision comes in the wake of the election of a new president to steer the island out of its worst financial crisis in decades.

+"We now see strong evidence that the economy will be growing well over 3 per cent but it is too early for us to project a specific number," Governor P. Nandalal Weerasinghe said, adding that CBSL will not announce any revision to its 3 per cent GDP forecast for 2024.

+However, the government may provide an updated growth view when the budget is presented by the new finance minister, he added.

-"The Board observed that inflation is likely to remain well below the target of 5 per cent over the next few quarters, potentially recording deflation in the immediate future driven by changes to administratively determined prices and easing of supply conditions," CBSL said in the statement.
+"The Board observed that inflation is likely to remain well below the target of 5 per cent over the next few quarters, potentially recording deflation in the immediate future driven by changes to administratively determined prices and easing of supply conditions," CBSL said in its statement earlier.

+Weerasinghe said inflation could breach the lower end of the inflation target band of 3 per cent-7 per cent for two straight quarters as of end-September, requiring the CBSL to explain the reasons to the government as per law.

 CBSL cut rates by 25 basis points in July as part of an easing cycle that has seen rates drop by a total 7.25 per centage points since June 2023, partially reversing the 10.50 per centage points of increases following the financial crisis.